 Conserve biodiversity and rare species: There are approximately 269 species that are endemic to Florida (Stein 2002).
 Over a large geographic area, diverse climatic conditions support a large number of rare and imperiled species (Stys et al. 2017).
 Habitat loss due to urbanization is a primary cause of species endangerment in the U.S. (Czech 2004).
-Press et al. (1996) suggested that land acquisition is the most attractive approach for conserving rare species because the scale of land acquisition is often appropriate for the range of rare species.
+Press et al. (1996) suggested that land acquisition is often appropriate for the range of rare species.
 Despite protections provided by the Endangered Species Act, Hull (2015) suggests that "State and local governments play an increasingly vital role in species protection efforts as climate-induced changes alter natural systems at the local level."
 FDEP is targeting the FF Critical Natural Lands and Climate Change Lands categories, and other FF parcels with similar attributes, to help conserve Florida's biodiversity, including rare and imperiled species, by protecting large tracts of habitats needed to support these species.